2504822K/2504822Ksonicarts.io/Week8.md

 #### Middle of the week

 - I created a number of MAX visual patches and also a bunch of MAX patches to generate glitchy sounds.
 I think I want to go for a glitchy abstract piece if I do another track instead.
-I am still undecided and I am feelinmg a little bit stressed because time is running out.
+I am still undecided and I am feeling a little bit stressed because time is running out.

 #### End of the week